Farmers (Empowerment and Protection) Agreement on Price Assurance and Farm Services Act, 2020: Provisions

 The Government asserts that the Act helps protect farmers engaging with agribusiness firms, processors, wholesalers, exporters, or large retailers for farm services and sale of future farming produce by a mutually-agreed lucrative price framework fairly and transparently through a contract.

 The Act provided for a 3-level dispute settlement mechanism by the conciliation board, Sub-Divisional Magistrate, and Appellate Authority.
 The agreement had to provide for a conciliation board as well as a conciliation process for the settlement of disputes.

 Criticism

-The Act was met with wide criticism from farmers all over the country (particularly Punjab, Haryana, Western Uttar Pradesh, Uttarakhand and Rajasthan) mainly under the argument that, without any regulation, farmer's interests will be overlooked.
+The Act was met with widespread criticism from farmers all over the country (particularly Punjab, Haryana, Western Uttar Pradesh, Uttarakhand and Rajasthan) mainly under the argument that, without any regulation, farmers' interests will be overlooked.

 Since the Appellate Authority was the highest level of appeal for the farmer against any private entity, the farmer is effectively prevented from moving the Court.
 Thus, the Opposition parties claim that the Act is highly skewed in favor of private entities as the individual farmers did not have the resources that private companies had.

 On 31 December 2020, All 140 MLAs, including lone BJP members approve a resolution against farm laws in Kerala.
 The resolution passed by voice vote with all 140 MLAs supporting it.